About Harvard University Press

 - Subsidiary and Translation Rights for HUP Materials

-For all other general inquiries and comments, including feedback about this website, please use one of the methods below.
+For general inquiries not easily placed into one of the above categories, please use one of the methods below.

-For inquiries pertaining to North America, South America, Australia, and Asia
+For inquiries pertaining to North and South America

 Harvard University Press